-Food Contact Substance (FCS) Notification (FCN) 2011: submitted by Ecolab Inc., for the safe use of an aqueous mixture of peroxyacetic acid (PAA) (CAS Reg.
+Food Contact Substance (FCS) Notification (FCN) 2059: submitted by Hydrite Chemical Co., for the safe use of an aqueous mixture of peroxyacetic acid (PAA) (CAS Reg.
 No. 79-21-0), hydrogen peroxide (HP) (CAS Reg.
 No. 7722-84-1), acetic acid (AA) (CAS Reg.
 No. 64-19-7), 1-hydroxyethylidine-1,1-diphosphonic acid (HEDP) (CAS Reg.
 No. 2809-21-4), and/or dipicolinic acid (DPA) (CAS Reg.
 No. 499-83-2), and optionally sulfuric acid (SA) (CAS Reg.
-No. 7664-93-9) as an antimicrobial agent as specified below.
+No. 7664-93-9) as an antimicrobial agent in the commercial sterilization of aseptic filling systems and glass and plastic food packaging and their closures prior to filling, except for use on food packaging used in contact with infant formula or human milk or on aseptic filling equipment used to fill such packaging.

 The Office of Food Additive Safety has determined that allowing this notification to become effective will not significantly affect the quality of the human environment and, therefore, an environmental impact statement will not be prepared.
-This finding is based on information submitted by the notifier in an environmental assessment (EA) dated March 23, 2020.
+This finding is based on information submitted by the notifier in an environmental assessment (EA) dated May 12, 2020.
 The EA was prepared in accordance with 21 CFR 25.40.
 The EA is incorporated by reference in this Finding of No Significant Impact and is briefly summarized below.